decktra/model_sandbox/README.md

 ### Entry

 This models represents the actual money transactions.
-Its main attributes are `amount` (an integer representing USD cents) and `date`.
+Its main attributes are `amount` (an integer for USD cents) and `date`.

 On this model, I propose to implement a narrow and shallow Single Table Inheritance to distinguish to types of account entries: `Debit` and `Credit`.
-This would facilitate the calculation of account balance by simply adding debits and subsctracting credits to the current account's balance or a BalanceSnapshot, depending of what balance you need to calculate.
+This would facilitate the calculation of a new account's balance by simply adding debits or subsctracting credits to the current account's balance.

 Its associations are:

 1. A `belongs_to` association to Account.
 2. A polymorphic associations to an entriable: `belongs_to :entriable, polymorphic: true`.

 I propose this polymorphism to easily expand the integration of other future models that represent money transactions on the user's account.
-Right now there is only Purchase, Refund and Payout (see definition below).
-But tomorrow there could be Bonus, Escrow, Gift, etc.
+Right now there is only Purchase, Refund and Payout (see definitions below).
+But in the future there could be Bonus, Escrow, Gift, etc.

 The Entry DB migration might look like this: